gesteves/gateway/source/blog/2010-03-26-css-glow-effects-with-box-shadow.html.markdown

 ---
 title: "CSS glow effects with box-shadow"
-description: "A really nice touch to add to a form, or any other elements you might want to highlight.
-And it's easy, too."
+description: "A really nice touch to add to a form, or any other elements you might want to highlight."
 date: 2010/03/26
 author: Guillermo Esteves
 ---